PanamaOfficial Name: Republic of Panama

 Local Laws & Special Circumstances

-U.S. tourists need to provide a valid passport to enter Panama.
-While in Panama, U.S tourists should carry either their passport or a valid photo I.D. such as driver’s license with a photocopy of the bio-data page of their U.S. passport and a photocopy of the page in their passport that contains the Panama entry stamp.
+Anyone not bearing identification may be held and will be penalized by the Panamanian authorities.
+You should carry either your passport or a valid photo I.D. such as driver’s license with a photocopy of the bio-data page of your U.S. passport and the page in your passport that contains the Panama entry stamp.

 Except for antibiotics and narcotics, most medications are available without a prescription.

-Zika Virus: Zika virus is a mosquito-borne illness that can be spread from a pregnant woman to her unborn baby.
-Among other effects, there have been reports of a serious birth defect of the brain called microcephaly and other poor pregnancy outcomes in babies of mothers who were infected with Zika virus while pregnant.
+Zika Virus: Zika virus is a mosquito-borne illness that can be spread from a pregnant woman to her unborn baby as well as through sexual contact.
+The CDC has concluded that the Zika virus is a cause of microcephaly and other severe fetal brain defects in some fetuses and babies born to infected mothers.
 For additional information about Zika, including travel advisories, visit the CDC website.

 Travel & Transportation

+Road Conditions and Safety: While in Panama, you may encounter road conditions that differ significantly from those in the United States.
+Travelers should carry identification with them at all times and be prepared to stop for unannounced checkpoints throughout the country, especially at night.
 Panama's roads, traffic and transportation systems are generally safe, but frequently traffic lights do not exist, even at busy intersections.
 Traffic in Panama moves on the right, as in the U.S., and Panamanian law requires that drivers and passengers wear seat belts.

 Driving in Panama is often hazardous and difficult due to heavy traffic, undisciplined driving habits, poorly maintained streets and a shortage of effective signs and traffic signals.
 Use caution when driving at night; night driving is particularly hazardous on the old Panama City – Colon highway.
 Riding your bicycle on the streets is not recommended.

 Road travel is more dangerous during the rainy season (April to December) due to flooding.
 Rainy season occasionally makes city streets impassible and washes out some roads in the interior of the country.
 In addition, roads in rural areas are often poorly maintained and lack illumination at night.

 There is often construction at night on Panama's portion of the Pan American highway.
 There are few signs alerting drivers to construction, and the highway is not well lit at night.
 When traveling on the highway, travelers should be aware of possible roadblocks.
 The Pan American Highway ends at Yaviza in the Darién Province of Panama and does not continue through to Colombia.

 Please refer to our Road Safety page for more information.
 Also, we suggest that you visit the websites of Panama’s Tourism Authority, Transportation Authority, and the national authority responsible for road safety in Panama (Spanish-only) for helpful information on road conditions in Panama.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Panama’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Panama’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Panama’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Panama’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.